 Source: Australian Bureau of Statistics, Census of Population and Housing (opens a new window) 2011 and 2016.
 Compiled and presented by .id (opens a new window), the population experts.

-The major differences between the age structure of the workforce in Tatiara District Council area and South Australia were:
+The major differences between the jobs held by the Professional, Scientific and Technical Services workforce in Tatiara District Council area and South Australia were:

-The largest changes in the age structure of the workforce in Tatiara District Council area between 2011 and 2016 were:
+The largest changes in the jobs held by the Professional, Scientific and Technical Services in Tatiara District Council area workforce between 2011 and 2016 were: